SonnyRR/nuke-docker-github-registry/README.md

 ## 📦 CI Pipeline

 The artifacts produced by the `GitHub Actions` CI pipeline are two images with different tags.
-One of the images is built with the traditional multi-stage `Dockerfile`, while the other one utilizes the newly introduced `built-in` container support
+One of the images is built with the traditional multi-stage `Dockerfile`, while the other one utilizes the `built-in` container support

 You can view the whole pipeline config here: `.github/workflows/ci.yml` and use it as a reference for your projects.